Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Data and Sample Selection

 We correct for observational incompleteness by comparing the density of stars in the DESI target catalog to our spectroscopic sample.
 The full DESI target catalog was fixed at the start of the survey.
 It was drawn from the Legacy Survey \citep{2019Dey} using the selection criteria described in \cite{Cooper2023}.
 We divide our anticenter region into bins of one degree in Right Ascension (RA) and Declination (Dec).
 For each bin, we compute the ratio of the number of observed MAIN-BLUE stars divided by the total number of MAIN-BLUE stars in the target catalog.
 We can assume the the completeness of our MSTO sample is similar to the completeness of the MAIN-BLUE targets.

 This completeness ratio is assigned to all the stars located in that bin (bottom panel of Figure \ref{fig:corrected_completeness}).
 To implement this correction, we divide the number of stars by the completeness ratio assigned to each star, which returns a completeness-weighted number of stars (middle panel of Figure \ref{fig:corrected_completeness}).
 We verify that we recover the on-sky target numbers after the completeness correction.
 Because dust extinction reduces the original number of targeted stars in the MAIN-BLUE sample, the number of targets is not the same as the total number of stars on-sky.
 Incompleteness corrected number density will be labeled as ``N corrected'' in subsequent figures.
-The top region of the top and middle panels of Figure \ref{fig:corrected_completeness} has some bins with very low density due to dust extinction.
-They do not affect our results.
+The upper region of the top and middle panels of Figure \ref{fig:corrected_completeness} shows a few bins with very low density due to dust extinction which do not affect our results.